 The 5 Biggest Things That Affect Your Mortgage Rates

-One of the most common conversations we have with clients is why their mortgage rate is different from the rates they see advertised on TV.
-Mortgage rates are affected by several things which is why you probably have a different loan rate than your friends and family.
-The mortgage rates you see advertised on TV are rates for what lenders consider a perfect loan scenario.
-Most advertised rates apply to less than 5% of California mortgage loans.
+One of the most frequent discussions we have with clients revolves around why their mortgage rate differs from the rates advertised on TV.
+Mortgage rates are influenced by various factors, which is why your loan rate may differ from that of your friends or family.
+The rates you see on TV typically reflect what lenders consider an ideal loan scenario, but in reality, those advertised rates apply to less than 5% of California mortgage loans.

 In this article, we share the top 5 factors that affect the interest rate on your mortgage loan.

-The 1st factor is beyond your control or your lender’s control.
-Factors 2-5 are considered varying levels of risk to lenders.
-Your mortgage interest rate is calculated in part on where you rank on these 5 factors.
+The first factor is outside of your control, as well as your lender’s.
+However, factors 2 through 5 are considered varying levels of risk by lenders.
+Your mortgage interest rate is partially determined by how you measure up against these five key factors.